NFT 101: Cool Cats

 One of the more exciting announcements to come from a Cool Cats town hall was the introduction of $MILK.

 $MILK is an ERC-20 token that acts as a currency within the community.
 While the mechanics are still being fleshed out, it’s been agreed that members will passively earn $MILK per Cool Cat owned.
 The cooler the cat, the more $MILK is earned.

 Cool Cats are incredibly popular, commanding a floor price of 11.27 Ξ (!) at the time of writing.
 While you can buy Cool Cats directly from OpenSea, a more affordable option is to check out marketplaces such as Fractional for fractionalized Cool Cats.

-Simply top up your wallet with ETH via MoonPay before choosing your cat.
-Fractional’s supported wallets include Trust Wallet, Argent, and MetaMask.
+To buy, simply top up your wallet with ETH via MoonPay before choosing your WoW.
+OpenSea’s supported wallets include MetaMask, Trust Wallet, Argent, and Kaikas.

 Pro tip: You should never buy NFTs from unverified marketplaces or through unknown users on Discord.
 Be sure to read our articles How to spot and avoid crypto scams and Crypto security basics: Staying safe in Web3 before purchasing your first NFT.